AI-Unicamp/Benchmarking-SDGG-Models/README.md

 ```

 ### Gestures Generation

+(This file is similar to the given by DiffuseStyleGesture+, with respectively changes to our work)

 1. Download files of DiffuseStyleGesture's pre-trained models from [google cloud](https://drive.google.com/drive/folders/1V83X4ZNYQZ_u5A1hKW8Tr9_4cui22TNw?usp=sharing).
 If you want retrain and get your own checkpoints, you can go to the DiffuseStyleGesture+ repository and run the step 4.